Where are Phuket shopping malls?

 - A surprisingly good food court

 - Department store selling brands

 - Cheap electronics accessories on the upper floor

 - Plenty of decent restaurants, Thai food, Irish Pubs, European food, Churrasco

-Central Festival addresses more to Thai people living on the island (but not only of course).
-This already huge shopping mall just doubled in size with the addition of a new wing called Central Floresta, located just across the street.
-Read more about Central Festival
+Central Festival addresses more Thai people living on the island (but not only of course).
+This already colossal shopping mall doubled in size with a new wing called Central Floresta, located just across the street.
+Read more about Central Festival.

 What to expect at Central Festival:

-Central Patong is the latest mall in Phuket (not for long), and it’s just across the street from the famous Jungceylon shopping mall.
-While the location is also very strategic, the concept is a lot more traditional, which might not be as attractive since travellers staying in Patong seem to be more interested in night markets type of shopping.
-This four storey building appears to attract tourists mostly because of the variety of food served.
-Read more about Central Patong
+Central Patong is the latest Phuket mall (not for long), and it’s just across the street from the famous Jungceylon shopping mall.
+While the location is also very strategic, the concept is much more traditional, which might not be as attractive since travellers staying in Patong seem to be more interested in night market shopping.
+This four-storey building attracts tourists mostly because of the variety of food served.
+Read more about Central Patong.

 What to expect at Central Patong: